apache/spark/docs/streaming-programming-guide.md

   feature of write ahead logs.
 If enabled, all the data received from a receiver gets written into a write ahead log in the configuration checkpoint directory.
-This prevents data loss on driver recovery, thus allowing zero data loss guarantees which is discussed in detail in the [Fault-tolerant Semantics](#fault-tolerant-semantics) section.
+This prevents data loss on driver recovery, thus allowing zero data loss guarantees which is discussed in detail in the [Fault-tolerance Semantics](#fault-tolerance-semantics) section.
 Enable this by setting the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.receiver.writeAheadLogs.enable` to `true`.